On the generalisation of Roth's theorem: Integral estimates

 \section{Integral estimates}

-This technical section is ``the heart'' of the proof of our results since here we will prove some integral bounds for very particular measurable functions $\theta:S\subset\Omega\to \mathbb R$.
-We continue with all the notations fixed in section \ref{aux} since we want to make full use of Theorem \ref{interpolationpoly}.
+This technical section is ``the heart'' of the proof of our results since here we will prove some integral bounds for very particular integrable functions $\theta:S\subset\Omega\to \mathbb R_{\ge 0}$.
+We continue with all the notations fixed in section \ref{aux} since we want to make full use of Proposition \ref{interpolationpoly}.

-Consider an adelic curve $(\mathbb K,\Omega, \phi)$ and a set of vectors $\alpha_1,\ldots,\alpha_n,\beta\in\mathbb K^N$ which are componentwise different.
-We construct the following matrices $T:=T(\alpha_1,\ldots\alpha_n)\in M(n\times N,\mathbb K)$ and $T(\beta)\in M(n+1\times N,\mathbb K)$:
+Consider an adelic curve $(\mathbb K,\Omega, \phi)$ and a set of vectors $\bm{\alpha}_1,\ldots,\bm{\alpha}_n,\bm{\beta}\in\mathbb K^N$ which are componentwise different.
+We construct the following matrices $T:=T(\bm{\alpha}_1,\ldots\bm{\alpha}_n)\in M(n\times N,\mathbb K)$ and $T(\bm{\beta})\in M(n+1\times N,\mathbb K)$:

-We denote by $\alpha^{(j)}$, $j=1,\ldots, N$ the columns of $T$, that is:
+We denote by $\bm{\alpha}^{(j)}$, $j=1,\ldots, N$ the columns of $T$, that is:

-and by $\alpha_{h}$, for $h\in\{1,2,\dots ,n\}$, the rows:
+and by $\bm{\alpha}_{h}$, for $h\in\{1,2,\dots ,n\}$, the rows:

-Note that we are asking for the matrices $T$ and $T(\beta)$ to have componentwise different rows.
-Now we need to define a list of properties depending on the aforementioned matrices: \begin{defn} For the matrix $T(\beta)$, consider the following real numbers for any $j=1,\ldots, N$:
+Note that we are asking for the matrices $T$ and $T(\bm{\beta})$ to have componentwise different rows.
+Now we need to define a list of properties depending on the aforementioned matrices: \begin{defn} For the matrix $T(\bm{\beta})$, consider the following real numbers for any $j=1,\ldots, N$:

-We say that $T(\beta)$ satisfies the \emph{$h$-gap condition} is the following inequality is satisfied:
+We say that $T(\bm{\beta})$ satisfies the \emph{$h$-gap property} if the following inequality is satisfied: